micantoine/svelte-preprocess-cssmodules/README.md

 ### kebab-case situation

-The kebab-case classnames are being transformed to a camelCase version on imports to faciliate their use on Markup and Javascript.
+The kebab-case classnames are being transformed to a camelCase version on imports to facilitate their use on Markup and Javascript.

 ```css
 /** style.css **/